magore/picfloat/README.md

 processors

 ### Testing
+  * The basic math functions have been tested against PARANOIA.
+PARANOIA used calls to the PIC simulator to test the PIC math functions.
+This allowed the use of a complext testing environment written in C to verify the results against the simulated PIC.
-The basic math functions have been tested against PARANOIA by passing values back and forth using a PIC simulator.
-This does not guarantee there are not any bugs - please feel free to report and or fix any bugs you may find.
+  * This does not guarantee there are not any bugs - please feel free to report and or fix any bugs you may find.

 ___